UCLNatSci/2024/PHAS0026/_sources/pdes.md

 A(x, y) \frac{\partial h}{\partial x} + B(x, y) \frac{\partial h}{\partial y} + C(x, y) h f(p) + A(x, y) \frac{\partial p}{\partial x} + B(x, y) \frac{\partial p}{\partial y} - h \frac{df(p)}{dp} = 0
 ```

-The first term turns to zero if function $ h(x, y) $ is any solution of the original PDE given by Eq.
-(7.7).
+The first term turns to zero if function $ h(x, y) $ is any solution of our PDE here.
 Let us assume that we have found such a function $ h(x, y) $.
 Then, only the second term remains:

 ```{math}
 A(x, y) \frac{\partial p}{\partial x} + B(x, y) \frac{\partial p}{\partial y} - h \frac{df(p)}{dp} = 0
 ```
-### Non-trivial Solutions of the Equation

 Non-trivial solutions of this equation can be found by solving: